Effective January 2020, Turnitin will be integrated into online classrooms.

 The Faculty Guidelines for Using Turnitin to detect possible plagiarism provide the following cautionary notes about completeness:

 Yes.
 Faculty are not permitted to release student assignments either to other UMGC faculty or to faculty from other institutions.
 If a faculty member receives a request for permission to release a student's assignment, faculty shall deny the request.
 The UMGC license with Turnitin specifies a privacy pledge in accordance with FERPA, the Family Educational Rights and Privacy Act.
-The U.S. Department of Education's FERPA Regulations give the requirements on the confidentiality of student records and information.
-If faculty are concerned about student privacy, it is a good idea for them to use aliases for actual student names when submitting assignments for review by Turnitin.
-UMGC recommends that faculty use aliases to ensure that student privacy is protected.
+The U.S. Department of Education's FERPA Regulations give the requirements on the confidentiality of student records and information. [edit note: using aliases is no longer relevant in the integrated version]

 The UMGC license with Turnitin also specifies that students retain copyright to their submitted assignments and that the assignments will be stored only for the duration of UMGC's contract with Turnitin and solely for the purpose of using such papers as source material to prevent plagiarism of such papers.

 The University has a license agreement with Turnitin, an educational tool that helps prevent or identify plagiarism from Internet resources.
-The instructor may use the service in the UMGC class by requiring students to submit assignments electronically to Turnitin, by submitting assignments on their behalf, or by providing the option for students to submit their work to Turnitin and check their work for originality.
+The instructor may use the service in the UMGC class by using the integrated version of Turnitin that is embedded directly in assignment folders in the LEO Classroom.
 The Turnitin Originality Report will indicate the amount of original text in the students' work and whether all material that was quoted, paraphrased, summarized, or used from another source was cited as appropriate.

-If the student or the instructor submits all or part of an assignment to the Turnitin service, Turnitin will ordinarily store that assignment in its database.
+If Turnitin is enabled in any given assignment in the LEO Classroom, Turnitin will ordinarily store that assignment in its database.
 The assignment will be checked to see if there is any match between that work and other material stored in Turnitin's database.
 If the student objects to long-term storage of their work in the Turnitin database, the student must let the instructor know no later than two weeks after the start of the class so that the instructor can make appropriate arrangements.
-The student has three options regarding the assignment being stored in the Turnitin database.
+The student has two options regarding the assignment being stored in the Turnitin database.
 One, if the student does nothing then the assignment will be stored in the Turnitin database for the duration of UMGC's contract with Turnitin.
 Two, the student can ask the instructor to have Turnitin store the assignment only for the duration of the semester or term, then have the assignment deleted from the Turnitin database once the class is over.
-Three, the student can ask the instructor to change the Turnitin settings so that the assignment is not stored in the Turnitin database at any time.

 This is up to the instructor.
 In some classes, students may revise their submissions to Turnitin to try to lower the score on the Originality Report.
-In other classes, this may not be an option for students.
-Student should check their assignment requirement to know if their first submission is going to be final or not.
+For this reason, we instruct faculty to avoid use of a set cutoff Turnitin score.
+This can lead to a student focused on the score over the learning from the assignment.
+In other classes, revision may not be an option for students.
+Students should check assignment requirements to know if their first submission is going to be final or not.

 Depending on how the instructor sets up assignments, three things may occur.